tecton-ai/tecton-terraform-setup/modules/dataplane_rift_with_emr/README.md

 2. Initialize Terraform: `terraform init`
 3. Review the plan: `terraform plan`
 4. Apply the configuration: `terraform apply`
-5. Share the required output values (like `cross_account_role_arn`, S3 bucket name, KMS key ARN) with your Tecton representative.
+5. Notify your Tecton representative and wait for Tecton to complete/finalize deployment.

 ###